Vinh: Museums

-Characteristics: Museum displaying relics and documents during the Xo Viet Nghe Tinh highs 1930–1931.

-This is a unique cultural works preserve over 5,000 original artefacts and documents express the spirit of the unyielding revolution of Nghe Tinh people in the Soviet highs 1930–1931.

-The museum was built in 1960 on a beautiful campus.
-The museum attracts a large number of domestic and foreign visitors.

-In front of the Museum, there is a vestiges where President Ho Chi Minh talked with officials and people of Nghe An when he visited the country in 1957 and the Vinh City Stadium.
-Behind the museum is a deep ditch surrounded.
-On the right is Ta Gate, on the left door of the ancient Vinh.

-This is the place where the original artefacts and the original image of the local movement and collections such as the drums used in the struggle, the collection of publications, the weapons collection, the collection of children The collection and artefacts of the Party cadres ... and a list of systems of 49 vestiges of the Soviet Union in Nghe An province are classified by the Ministry of Culture and Information as national historical monuments.
+The museum, built in 1960, displays relics and documents during the uprising of the Nghệ-Tĩnh soviets, preserving over 5,000 original artifacts and documents expressing the spirit of the Nghe Tinh people.
+In front of the Museum, there is a vestige where President Ho Chi Minh talked with officials and the people of Nghe An when he visited the country in 1957 and the Vinh City Stadium.
+On the right is Ta Gate, on the left door of the ancient Vinh.This is the place where the original artifacts and the original image of the local movement and collections are shown, such as the drums used in the struggle, the collection of publications, the weapons collection, the collection of children The collection and artifacts of the party cadres and a list of systems of 49 vestiges of the Soviet Union in Nghe An province are classified by the Ministry of Culture and Information as national historical monuments.